 Caribbean Children’s Foundation (CCF), a tax-deductible organization, was founded as a means for people to help children living in the country of Haiti and the Dominican Republic.

-In November of 2014, a TRADE School on Île-à-Vache is now offering classes in ceramic tile laying, window installation, plumbing, stucco application, English, cooking, and cosmetology.
+A TRADE School on Île-à-Vache has been operational since November 2014, Currently the school is offering classes in masonry, fruit preservation and midwife training.
 With the skills taught at this school, graduating students will have employable skills.
 Donors help make this school a reality in an area that never before been able to offer such courses to the local community.
 In March 2016, the first graduation took place.

 3. Construction of a school Our focus is on a remote community on a tiny island off the southwestern coast of mainland Haiti.
 This small community on Île-à-Vache previously only had education up to fourth grade.
 Many children did not attend school because their parents were too poor to send them.
 A school construction fund is changing all that!